Mahasamudram: Production

 The second schedule of filming was held at Thiruvananthapuram and Andaman Islands.
 Climax scenes were shot at Vizhinjam Beach, Thiruvananthapuram.

 Soundtrack

 The film's soundtrack contains five songs, all composed by M. Jayachandran and lyrics by Kaithapram Damodaran Namboothiri.

-Release
+Release and reception

 The film was originally scheduled to be released on 25 August 2006, but was postponed because the makers decided to shoot one more song featuring Mohanlal and to not compete with Mohanlal's Keerthichakra which was already running successfully in theatres.
 Mahasamudram was released on 1 September 2006 on the occasion of Onam.

+A critic from Indiaglitz wrote that "The screenplay by the director himself is interlocked with crisp dialogues, as good paced narration, camera angles and lighting match the mood of the film demands and the background score by Kannan fits aptly to the entire proceedings".
+On the contrary, a critic from Rediff.com wrote that "Debutant director Dr S Janardhanan, who is also the writer of this film, seems to have no control on the sub-plots that are left halfway without any conclusion".

 Box office

 Mahasamudram was the top-grossing film among the Onam releases in Kerala in the initial weeks, beating Classmates.
 However, Classmates surpassed the film in the following weeks.
 The film was a commercial success at the box office.